Mortimer Jordan High School: Student profile

-Enrollment in grades 9-12 for the 2022–23 school year is 861 students.
-About 51% of students are male, 48% are female.
-Approximately 81.4% of students are White, 11.8% are African-American, 4.8% are Hispanic, and 2% are other races/ethnicities.
-Roughly 45% of students qualify for free or reduced price lunch.
+Enrollment in grades 9-12 for the 2024-2025 school year is 886 students.
+About 52% of students are male, 48% are female.
+Approximately 80.5% of students are White, 11.1% are African-American, 4.7% are Hispanic, and 3.7% are other races/ethnicities.
+Roughly 35% of students qualify for free or reduced price lunch.

-MJHS has a graduation rate of 95%.
-Approximately 87% of its students meet or exceed proficiency standards in mathematics, while 92% meet or exceed standards in reading.
-The average ACT score for MJHS students is 24 and the average SAT composite is 1640.
+As of 2025, MJHS has a graduation rate of 92%.
+Approximately 27% of its students meet or exceed proficiency standards in mathematics, while 27% meet or exceed standards in reading.
+The average ACT score for MJHS students is 23 and the average SAT composite is 1080.

 History

 Early years

 Mortimer Jordan High School opened in the fall of 1920 at its original campus in Morris, Alabama.
 Ninety students were enrolled at the start of the year, and the first graduating class consisted of Sudie Counts and Eileen Jenkins, both of whom became teachers.
 The first principal, Ms. Minnie Holliman, and three female teachers completed the faculty.
 Twelve students graduated in the second full year of classes.
-In 1928, a student, Mabel Creel graduated valedictorian at the age of 13.
+In 1928, Mabel Creel, a student, graduated valedictorian at the age of 13.
 She was the youngest to graduate with such high honors.